Jana Kramer: 2002–2011: Acting career and record deal

-In June 2009, it was announced Kramer would star in the CW drama television series seventh season of One Tree Hill.
-Kramer played the role of Alex Dupre, an actress and tabloid darling who becomes the new face of Brooke Davis's fashion line, "Clothes Over Bros", and creates havoc for the residents of Tree Hill.
+In June 2009, it was announced Kramer would star in the seventh season of CW drama television series One Tree Hill.
+She played the role of Alex Dupre, an actress and tabloid darling who becomes the new face of Brooke Davis's fashion line, "Clothes Over Bros", and creates havoc for the residents of Tree Hill.
 Kramer made her debut in the season's first episode.
-Initially Kramer's appearance on the show was meant to be in a recurring form, but her role was upgraded to a series regular by the season's fourteenth episode, "Family Affair".
-In March 2012, Kramer announced she would not appear regularly in the show's ninth and final season in order to pursue her music career.
-Kramer made her final appearance in the second episode of the ninth season, "In the Room Where You Sleep", which aired on January 18, 2012.
+Initially her appearance on the show was meant to be in a recurring form, but her role was upgraded to a series regular by the season's fourteenth episode, "Family Affair".
+In March 2012, Kramer made the announcement that she would no longer be making regular appearances in the show's ninth and final season, as she decided to focus on her music career.
+Her last appearance on the show occurred in the second episode of the ninth season, "In the Room Where You Sleep," which was aired on January 18, 2012.

 In February 2011, Kramer signed a recording contract with Elektra Records.
 That same month she premiered her promo track, "I Won't Give Up", which premiered in the One Tree Hill episode, "Holding Out for a Hero", and was released the following day exclusively on iTunes and Amazon.
 The song reached number 75 on the US Billboard Hot 100 chart.
 The following month Kramer began work on her debut album.
 Country music producer Scott Hendricks produced the majority of the record.
 In April 2011, Kramer released another promo track, titled "Whiskey", which she also performed on One Tree Hill.
 The song reached number 99 on the Billboard Hot 100 chart on digital sales alone.